What is fieldwork, practicum and internship? Fieldwork is work that takes place outside the classroom to gain practical knowledge

 course.
 The only way to make this happen is by paying tuition.

-that pay a stipend or cover some of your living expenses, some may not pay anything.
+pay a stipend or cover some of your living expenses, some may not pay anything.
+Today's

-Today's difficult economic times make it even tougher to find paid internships as
+difficult economic times make it even tougher to find paid internships as many organizations

-many organizations have done away with paid programs.
-However, there are some companies
+have done away with paid programs.
+However, there are some companies who have budgeted

-who have budgeted for an internship program!
-You should not base your decision on
+for an internship program!
+You should not base your decision on an internship located

-idea is to make a list of family and friends you may be able to live with during the
+is to make a list of family and friends you may be able to live with during the internship.

-internship.
 This will give you a larger pool of locations to choose from.
-Planning
+Planning ahead will

-ahead will also allow you to get your financial aid in order.
-There are restrictions
+also allow you to get your financial aid in order.
+There are restrictions to what

 research the locations you select to accurately gauge the costs associated with living